mgsx-dev/gdx-gltf/README.md

 It means you may have too many bone weights or shape keys.
 Try to reduce or split then before exporting to GLTF.

-## Max vertices: index too big
+## Max vertices: high index detected

-You may encounter `index too big` error.
+You may encounter `high index detected` warnings or errors.

 It means you may have too many vertices in a mesh.
-Try to reduce or split then to max 32768 (32k) before exporting to GLTF.
+Try to reduce or split them before exporting to GLTF :

+* 32k vertices are fully supported.
+* 64k vertices are supported but still experimental.
+* more vertices are not supported at all.

+Note that this limitation is per mesh, not for a whole scene.

+Note that Blender vertex count can be misleading because exported geometry may contains more vertices because of normal split, texture coordinates split or vertex color split.